opendistro/for-elasticsearch-docs/docs/ad/index.md

 ## Get started with Anomaly Detection

 To get started, choose **Anomaly Detection** in Kibana.
-To first test with sample streaming data, choose **Sample Detectors** and try out one of the pre-configured detectors.
+To first test with sample streaming data, choose **Sample Detectors** and try out one of the preconfigured detectors.

 ### Step 1: Create a detector